People's Republic of Bulgaria: Early years and Chervenkov era

 In September 1946, the monarchy was abolished by plebiscite, which resulted in 95.6 percent voting in favour of a republic, and Simeon was sent into exile.
 The Communists openly took power, and Bulgaria was declared a People's Republic.
 Vasil Kolarov, the number-three man in the party, became president.
 Over the next year, the Communists consolidated their hold on power.
 Elections for a constituent assembly in October 1946 gave the Communists a majority.
 A month later, Dimitrov became prime minister.

 The Agrarians refused to co-operate with the authorities, and in June 1947 their leader Nikola Petkov was arrested, despite strong international protests.
-This marked the establishment of a Communist establishment in Bulgaria.
+The new Agrarian leader, Georgi Traykov, repudiated his party's traditional ideology and defined a new role for it as the helpmate of the Bulgarian Communist Party.
+This marked the formation of a Communist establishment in Bulgaria.
 In December 1947, the constituent assembly ratified a new constitution for the republic, referred to as the "Dimitrov Constitution".
 The constitution was drafted with the help of Soviet jurists using the 1936 Soviet Constitution as a model.
 By 1948, the remaining opposition parties were either realigned or dissolved; the Social Democrats merged with the Communists, while the Agrarian Union became a loyal partner of the Communists.

 During 1948–1949, Orthodox, Muslim, Protestant and Roman Catholic religious organisations were restrained or banned.
 Both Protestant and Catholic preachers were frequently accused by Communist prosecutors of having ties to Western intelligence agencies, particularly those of the United States and United Kingdom.
 The Orthodox Church of Bulgaria continued functioning but never regained the influence it held under the monarchy; many high roles within the church were assumed by communist functionaries.

 Dimitrov died in 1949 and for a time Bulgaria adopted collective leadership.
 Vulko Chervenkov led the Communist Party and Vasil Kolarov was prime minister.
 This broke down a year later, when Kolarov died and Chervenkov added prime minister to his titles.
-Chervenkov started a process of rapid industrialization modelled after the Soviet industrialisation led by Stalin in the 1930s and agriculture was collectivised.
+Chervenkov started a process of rapid industrialization modeled after the Soviet industrialisation led by Stalin in the 1930s and agriculture was collectivised.

-Chervenkov's support base even in the Communist Party was too narrow for him to survive long once his patron Stalin was gone.
-In March 1954, a year after Stalin's death, Chervenkov was deposed as Party Secretary with the approval of the new leadership in Moscow and replaced by Todor Zhivkov.
-Chervenkov stayed on as Prime Minister until April 1956, when he was finally dismissed and replaced by Anton Yugov.
+Stalin's death in 1953 had political repercussions in Bulgaria.
+In 1954, Chervenkov accepted the collective leadership, remained prime minister, but ceded his position as party leader to Todor Zhivkov.
+The government also released a large number of political prisoners and focused on improving living standards rather than accelerating industrialization.
+Chervenkov stayed on as prime minister until April 1956, when he was finally dismissed and replaced by Anton Yugov.
+With the official start of de-Stalinization in 1955, censorship was relaxed somewhat and the victims of the Kostovite trials, including Kostov himself, began to be rehabilitated.